Balanced multiple q-zeta values: Introduction

 For $s_1\geq2$, $s_2,\ldots,s_l\geq1$, a generic multiple q-zeta values $\zq(s_1,\ldots,s_l;R_1,\ldots,R_l)$ is indeed a (modified) q-analog of multiple zeta values (Proposition \ref{limit generic qMZV}).
 The product of any two generic multiple q-zeta values is a $\QQ$-linear combination of generic multiple q-zeta values. \begin{defi*} The \emph{algebra of multiple q-zeta values} is the subalgebra of $\QQ\llbracket q\rrbracket$ given by

 where we set $\zeta_q(\emptyset;\emptyset)=1$. \end{defi*} The additional requirement on the degree of the polynomials is natural.
 For example, $\Zq$ is related to polynomial functions on partitions (\cite{ba}, \cite{bi}), which implies the existence of spanning sets of $\Zq$ invariant under some involution.
 The space $\Zq$ also occurs in enumerative geometry.
 More precisely, A. Okounkov conjectured that certain generating series of Chern numbers on Hilbert schemes of points are always contained in the space $\Zq$ (\cite{ok}). \\ A \emph{model} of multiple q-zeta values is a particular assumption on the polynomials $R_i$ (usually these particular polynomials form a basis of $\QQ[t]$) or just a spanning set of $\Zq$.
 About twenty years ago the first models for multiple q-zeta values were introduced independently by D. Bradley, K. Schlesinger, J. Zhao, and W. Zudilin (\cite{bra}, \cite{schl}, \cite{zh2}, \cite{zu2}).
 Since then several more models appeared in the literature, all of them are contained in the above defined space $\Zq$.
-An overview on the various models of multiple q-zeta values and their relations is given in \cite{bk} and \cite{bri}. \\ Traditionally, the models of multiple q-zeta values focus on a q-analog of the shuffle product given in \eqref{stuffle MZV} or the stuffle product given in \eqref{shuffle MZV} for multiple zeta values but do not combine them.
-So, usually it is difficult to describe a q-analog of the extended double shuffle relations.
-In rather recent articles on multiple q-zeta values by H. Bachmann (\cite{ba}) and by K. Ebrahimi-Fard, D. Manchon, and J. Singer (\cite{ems}) the focus changed to obtaining a product formula and some invariance under an involution.
+An overview on the various models of multiple q-zeta values and their relations is given in \cite{bk} and \cite{bri}. \\ In the first articles about multiple q-zeta values the focus lies on a q-analog of the shuffle product given in \eqref{stuffle MZV} or the stuffle product given in \eqref{shuffle MZV} for multiple zeta values but not on the combination of them.
+Later, q-analogs of the double shuffle relation became of more interest and were developed by using q-analogs of multiple polylogarithms (\cite{ta}) or Rota-Baxter operators (\cite{cem}).
+In rather recent articles on multiple q-zeta values (\cite{ba}, \cite{ems}) the focus changed to obtaining a product formula and some invariance under an involution.
 Combining the product formula and the involution one easily derives a q-analog of the extended double shuffle relations.
 In joint work with H. Bachmann (\cite{bb}), we constructed the combinatorial bi-multiple Eisenstein series, which satisfy a weight-graded product formula and are invariant under some weight-homogeneous involution.